ManthanoAI/startup-stack/1_StartupSchool/readme.md

 ## How to talk to users

+ *-by Eric Migicovsky Founder of Pepple*

 Links
  - [Superhuman Product Market Fit](https://firstround.com/review/how-superhuman-built-an-engine-to-find-product-market-fit/)

- *-by Eric Migicovsky Founder of Pepple*

 - Good founders maintain a direct connection with their users
   - It is your job as a CEO, CTO, COO to talk to customers
   - Develop and talk to users
   - Customers buy the why and not the what

-- The Mom test
+- The mom test
   - Talk about their life, not your idea
   - Talk specifics, not hypotheticals (Erase the would you like feature-x questions)
   - Listen, don't talk